deshaw/pjrmi/TECHNICAL.md

 The trickiest part of PJRmi is handling the conflicting idioms in Java and Python in a way which reduces the complexity.
-Java method capture was a good example of this; it took a long time before we had a good solution for this.
+Java method capture was a good example here and it took a long time before we had a good solution for this.
 When we did eventually get one, however, it was nice that it also solved some other problems as a side effect (e.g. method overloading disambiguation).